- Common Name

-- As its name implies, this mostly red parrot has a yellow patch on the mantle.
+- The chattering lory has a red body and a yellow patch on the mantle.
 The wings and thigh regions are green and the wing coverts are yellow.
 The tail is green with a blue tip.
 The iris of the eye is orange-red and the beak is hooked.

-- Feeds on fruit, seeds, buds, nectar, unripe grain, and pollen
+- These birds feed on fruit, seeds, buds, nectar, unripe grain, and pollen.

 - Clutch Size